-Most LEAs reported recruiting through online ads and job sites, followed by recruiting through direct contact with individuals.
+Most LEAs reported recruiting through online ads and job sites, followed by job fair recruitment.
 Very few districts reported that they did not do any type of recruitment.
 Of those that indicated an alternative to the provided options, most cited word-of-mouth and direct recruitment of retired educators.
 For more information on recruitment methods, please see additional tables here.